-- Insufficient inventory of oxygen scavenger product - · Over / under feed into the oxygen scavenger day (mix) tank - · Lost prime on the oxygen scavenger pump - Plugged oxygen scavenger chemical feed line - Leaking oxygen scavenger chemical feed line a.
+- Insufficient inventory of oxygen scavenger product - Over / under feed into the oxygen scavenger day (mix) tank - Lost prime on the oxygen scavenger pump - Plugged oxygen scavenger chemical feed line - Leaking oxygen scavenger chemical feed line cial causes of variation that were adversely affecting the control of boiler water oxygen scavenger levels (Figure 2, page 43).
+By designing and implementing preventive maintenance programs along with operator training, the majority of the special causes were easily eliminated (Figure 3).

 Using his knowledge of SPC, the utilities supervisor trained the operators on the fundamentals of X Bar and Range charts and then implemented an SPC program by having the operators evaluate the oxygen scavenger readings.
-Through the use of both X Bar and Range charts, the operators quickly found (and reacted to) several spenance programs along with operator training, the majority of the special causes were easily eliminated (Figure 3).
+Through the use of both X Bar and Range charts, the operators quickly found (and reacted to) several speutilities supervisor formed a Quality Improvement Team with a goal of determining the common causes of variation for the process.
+Based on input from all members, the team uncovered the following primary common causes of variation.